top of page

 Q6: If applicable, do your facilities allow trans-identifying males to attend Women Only swim sessions?

-Yes, noting our understanding of the term ‘Trans-identified males’ outlined in the response to
+Yes, noting our understanding of the term ‘Trans-identified males’ outlined in the response to Question 5 above.
+Women-only sessions are reserved for individuals who identify as women, including transgender women.

 Our Verdict